-Of course, you don’t pay interest to credit card companies if you pay off your bills in full each month.
-And credit card companies provide monthly statements for all purchases made, with clear due dates and notices of how much more you’ll owe if you don’t make payments on time.
+Of course, you don’t pay interest to credit card companies if you pay your bills in full each month.
+And credit card companies provide monthly statements, with clear due dates and notices of how much more you’ll owe if you don’t pay on time.

-Nadine Chabrier, senior policy council at the Center for Responsible Lending, worries about consumers who take out multiple BNPL loans.
+Nadine Chabrier, senior policy counsel at the Center for Responsible Lending, worries about consumers who take out multiple BNPL loans.

-“It’s easy to lose track, and you can quickly be in a situation where you have payments due all over the month,” Chabier told Checkbook.
+“It’s easy to lose track, and you can quickly be in a situation where you have payments due all over the month,” Chabrier told Checkbook.
 “You don’t get a statement, and you may end up getting overdraft fees if you don’t have enough money in your bank account.
-And this can make the product unaffordable for some people.”
+This can make the product unaffordable for some people.”

 Returns Can Be More Difficult

-BNPL services do not provide the same legal protections—especially against fraud—as you get when you pay with a credit card.
-So, if something goes wrong with the purchase—such as damaged or defective merchandise, or you simply don’t like it—do you deal with the lender or the retailer?
+BNPL does not provide the same legal protections you get when you pay with a credit card.
+If your purchase is defective or you simply don’t like it and want a refund, do you deal with the lender or the retailer?

-This is creating “chaos for some consumers” when they want to return something or encounter other problems, according to Rohit Chopra, director of the Consumer Financial Protection Bureau (CFPB), the federal agency that regulates many financial products.
+This is creating “chaos for some consumers” when they want to return something or encounter other problems, according to Rohit Chopra, director of CFPB, the federal agency that regulates many financial products.

-As BNPL sales have soared, so have complaints about lenders.
+As BNPL loans have soared, so have complaints about lenders to the CFPB and other consumer agencies.
 In many cases, when customers have problems with purchases and want refunds, BNPL companies point to their refund policies, which state that their affiliated sellers are obligated to handle problems.
 But until refunds get approved, customers may be required to continue making payments.

-Most buy now, pay later companies count on fees paid by retailers when purchases get financed.
-They also make some money from late fees.
-But another important source of revenue is from selling their customers’ personal data to other companies.
-Because BNPL firms aren’t considered banks or financial institutions, there are few restrictions on what they’re allowed to do with data they collect.
+Most BNPL companies count on commissions paid by retailers.
+But another important source of revenue is from selling their customers’ personal data.
+Because BNPL firms aren’t considered banks or financial institutions, there are few restrictions on what they can do with data they collect.

-The CFPB found during its study that BNPL companies are “harvesting and leveraging our data to grow revenue outside of their core lending business in ways that we do not see with other lending products.”
+The CFPB study reported that these companies are “harvesting and leveraging our data to grow revenue outside of their core lending business in ways that we do not see with other lending products.”

 Credit card companies are also doing more with our data, but BNPL “is at a different level,” the CFPB report cautioned: “Using their proprietary interfaces, Buy Now, Pay Later firms can use our data to determine what products we see through paid product placement.
 This opens up the door to digital dark patterns, and even the potential to price products based on our behavior.”